Labernator/Mordheim/kai/kai-orks_mostly_epic_and_goblins.md

 Grumlok was sure that there was no way to retrive it, it was a puddle of mud.
 But hi does not accept that this may be the end of his mate.

-Gazbak knows the shaman Waggle since the great Waagh! against the Northwall Elves n ancient times, which was a long time ago.
+Gazbak knows the shaman Wogga since the great Waagh! against the Northwall Elves n ancient times, which was a long time ago.
 He knows him as a trustable savant, a healer and outstanding battle witcher using the Waaagh! but also as a loony mind.

-It was his only chance to safe the live of Gazbag, find Waggle and heal him or something.
+It was his only chance to safe the live of Gazbag, find Wogga and heal him or something.
 For about four days and three nights Grumlok run throu the mountain range and the wooden valley till he arrived the hut of Woggle.

-Reverent was the appearance of Waggle as he aready stand in front of the door of his hut.
+Reverent was the appearance of Wogga as he aready stand in front of the door of his hut.
 His eyes were concealed under his hood, but the same slightly green glow was visible - as it was visible in the eyes of Grumlok during the fight between him and it's clan.

 Grumlok still tells the story that Gazbag bend up his upper part of the body and the broken head and Woggle said some words of Magic to him,